lixitrixi/classical-chronicle/_articles/horror-movies-list.md

 </figure>

 [**Forgotten**](https://letterboxd.com/film/forgotten-2017/)
-As twisted southern Korean media like _Squid Games_ and _Parasite_ rise in popularity, _Forgotten_ is an increasingly relevant pick.
+As twisted southern Korean media like [_Squid Game_](https://letterboxd.com/film/squid-game/) and [_Parasite_](https://letterboxd.com/film/parasite-2019/) rise in popularity, _Forgotten_ is an increasingly relevant pick.
 After Jin-seok brother’s disappearance and reappearance his curiosity begins to rise.
 No matter how many times he asks, he feels as though no one is telling him the truth, not even his own brain.
 As pressure, frightfulness, and suspense begins to rise, Jin-seok begins to doubt his sanity.
 This movie is like a deleted _Black Mirror_ episode.
 **Rating :** 7.5/10 **TWs:** Violence (moderate) & Profanity

 [**Mandy**](https://letterboxd.com/film/mandy-2018/)
 Mandy is able to successfully use dark humor, invoke sadness, and make you want to throw up at the same time.
 This movie is probably best known for the acting done by Nic Cage, which is arguably his best cinematic performance.
 Red and Mandy are a couple who happily live in the woods.
 But when a cult takes a strong interest in Mandy and abducts her, Red must journey to get her back.
 Through his trials it explores the inherent evil that lurks under man's undenying love and desire.
 This movie is one of the more graphic ones on the list.
 It’s not blood or torture or anything, just Nicholas Cage existing.